peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 However, it is worth noting that it is linked with more administration, whether during upgrade of their codes or handling their costs.

-Nevertheless, we are big fan of this architecture and, think that the advantages are totally worth it.
-Therefore, it is the concept we would unleash if our proof of concept would turn into a real live productive use case.
+Nevertheless, we are big fans of this architecture and think that the advantages are totally worth it.
+Therefore, it is the concept we would use if our proof of concept would turn into a real live productive use case.

 After all, great power comes with great responsibility!